 For instance, say the actor’s character is in an altercation and gets hit in the face.
 This fight results in a bruise around their eye.
 As the story continues, the audience is meant to believe that time is passing the same way it naturally would in real life.
 This means that the character’s bruise can’t simply disappear, as if it never happened.
 It also can’t stay exactly the same either.

 Instead, you’ll need to age the bruise accordingly so that it looks like it’s realistically healing and fading away.

 You can’t just read a script, come up with a special effects makeup look, and then apply it to the actor on the day of shooting.
 There’s a LOT more that first needs to go into this process!

 For starters, with the script breakdown and makeup charts to guide you, you’ll develop looks that accurately coincide with the story itself.
-Then you’ll need to test of your designs on the actors and extras who have been assigned to you.
-Keep in mind that your makeup looks will need to work not only from the actor’s perspective, but in terms of wearability and longevity as well.
+Then you’ll need to test your designs on the actors and extras who have been assigned to you.
+Keep in mind that your makeup looks will need to work not only from the actor’s perspective but in terms of wearability and longevity as well.